Skip to main content

 Having a style in mind helps to bring your dream kitchen design to life.

-If you’re building, you have the exciting opportunity to choose any style you wish for, celebrated in a modern way.
+If you’re building a new home, you have the exciting opportunity to choose any style you like, celebrated in a modern way.

-The overall look really comes together once you add a feature splashback, lighting, and furniture, so it helps to know which joinery finishes and colours to consider.
+The overall look really comes together with key features like the splash back, lighting, styling, and furniture, so it helps to know which joinery finishes and colours will complement your taste.

-Here are the top kitchen styles and examples to guide you in creating your perfect design.
+Here are our most popular interior styles with examples to guide you in creating your perfect kitchen design.

 Contemporary

 Contemporary kitchens are all about current trends.
-It’s a style that will always be relevant to what’s hot, right now!
+It’s a style that will always depend on what’s hot, right now!

-It’s no surprise that contemporary kitchens look their best in a modern home or extension where the design can flow effortlessly in an open plan space.
-They draw upon the most-loved elements of classic styles to create a design that looks spectacular, sleek and smart.
+Contemporary kitchens really shine in a modern, open plan home or extension where the design can flow effortlessly within the whole living area.
+They draw upon the latest design innovations to create a kitchen that is spectacular, sleek and smart.

-Common characteristics of a contemporary kitchen style include smooth, matte finishes in neutral colours with a unique benchtop and metallic accents.
-Appliances are integrated and everything has its place which gives the space a clean and tidy appearance.
+Common elements include smooth, matte finishes in neutral colours, uniquely patterned benchtops and metallic accents.
+Appliances are mostly integrated and smart storage solutions mean everything can have its place, achieving a clean and tidy space.

 Sensa Vancouver with paint flow angora form matte Kiev 10